Olti1947/jev-java/CONTRIBUTING.md

 ---

 ## How Can I Contribute?
+Before making a PR please create a new issue.

 ### 1. Reporting Bugs
 Before opening a new issue, please check the existing issues to see if the bug has already been reported.